bghammill/bghammill.github.io/ims-03-model/ims-03-lesson-03/index.md

 ### Not through the origin

 But why should we force the line to go through the origin?
-Here is a line that has a yy-intercept of 40 cm, and an even gentler slope of 1.3 .
+Here is a line that has a $y$-intercept of 40 cm, and an even gentler slope of 1.3 .
 It seems like an even better fit still.

 Do you think you could find an even better fit?
 In order to do so, you need some criteria for judging which line fits better.
 In particular, you need a numerical measurement of how good the fit of each possible line is.